Unusual mix of possible candidates line up for Chicago's first school board elections this fall

 Over 90% of school boards are elected, according to the National School Boards Association.
 Few school districts have recently changed from an appointed school board to an elected one, leaving Chicago without a roadmap.

 One fellowship program through National Louis University is trying to ease Chicago's transition with training for potential board members.
-Most of the 22 current fellows enrolled hope to get on the November ballot.
+At least three of the 22 current fellows enrolled hope to get on the November ballot.
 They're learning how to engage with the public and tactics for group decision making.

 “If this program can shorten that learning curve a little bit, that could have a really positive tremendous impact on the students in the city,” said Bridget Lee, who oversees the program.

-Note: This story was first published on Sunday, June 2.
-It was updated on June 3 to correct the number of fellows in a National Louis University program who hope to get on the November ballot.
-It's at least three of 22 current fellows, not most of them.